 b.
 Within 60-days after notification from this office that long-term management of the preserve may begin, as identified in Special Condition 6(a), you shall place the compensatory mitigation areas under a permanent conservation easement, and designate an appropriate conservation-oriented third-party entity to hold the required conservation easements.
 The Grantee shall be either Land Trust Alliance accredited or equivalent.
-You shall submit information on the proposed Grantee to this office, in writing, prior to designation.
+You shall submit information on the proposed Grantee to this office for review and approval.
+The Grantee shall be specifically approved by this office, in writing, prior to designation.
 You shall record the permanent conservation easement with the Santa Cruz County Recorder.
 You shall provide a draft of the proposed conservation easement to this office for review and written approval prior to recordation.
 The conservation easement shall be specifically approved by this office, in writing, prior to recordation.
 You shall provide copies of the recorded conservation easement to this office within 30 days following recordation.
 You shall not modify the approved conservation easement unless proposed modifications have been reviewed and specifically approved by this office, in writing, prior to recordation.